mackyle/git-osx-installer/README_PATCHES.txt

   My own patch to make git-gui actually work with Tcl 8.4 which is all it's supposed to require.
 Posted to the list and picked up at:
   <http://thread.gmane.org/gmane.comp.version-control.git/262055>.
+  Included in Git 2.4.0 now.

 * Support auto threads detection on older OS X

   - `patches/km/thread-utils-osx.txt`

   My own patch to make thread-utils.c online_cpus function return the correct value on older Mac OS X versions.
-Has not been posted elsewhere.
+Included in Git 2.4.0 now.

 * Use a different pack.windowmemory default setting instead of 0